return42/sphkerneldoc/Documentation/template-book/get-started.rst

 This chapter describes, how to create a reST_ *book* (aka sphinx-project) based on the ``Documentation/template-book``.
-To create only a *loose reST article* take a look at ``Documentation/reST-nano-HOWTO.rst``.
+To create only a *loose reST article* take a look at :ref:`sphkerneldoc:reST-nano-HOWTO`.

-To get started copy the template-book folder and the config file.
+To get started, copy the template-book folder and the config file.

 .. code-block:: sh